growse/growse.com-blog/blog/2025/_posts/2025-09-07-polyglotism.md

 > Alice: If you want to join two bits a wood together, a hammer and nail is really the best and most flexible option.
 >
 > Bob: Oh but I disagree!
-I find a screwdrive and a screw is more ergonomic for me.
+I find a screwdriver and a screw is more ergonomic for me.
 And you can do so much more with it!
 >
 > Alice: Nah, people who use screwdrivers just haven't read the hammer manual properly and don't understand how it's so
 > much better.